UF College of Pharmacy Facts

 • Center for Pharmacometrics and Systems Pharmacology

-Distance Education Graduate and Professional Programs
+Online Graduate and Professional Education

 Innovative Practice and Service Models

-Through interdisciplinary and collaborative practice arrangements, the UF College of Pharmacy is a national leader in developing, implementing, and evaluating innovative clinical pharmacy practice models.
+Through interdisciplinary and collaborative practice arrangements, the UF College of Pharmacy is a national leader in developing, implementing and evaluating innovative clinical pharmacy practice models.
 The shared responsibility model pairs clinical pharmacists with academic clinicians to strengthen the education of future pharmacists and increase scholarly activity.
-In addition, the innovative use of collaborative practice plans across inpatient and outpatient settings — both within and beyond UF Health — creates new training opportunities for pharmacists, generates clinical revenue, and serves as a model for other academic institutions.
+In addition, the innovative use of collaborative practice plans across inpatient and outpatient settings — both within and beyond UF Health — creates new training opportunities for pharmacists, generates clinical revenue and serves as a model for other academic institutions.

-The UF College of Pharmacy is enhancing patient care within the UF Health system through its Utilizing Pharmacists To Improve Care, or UPTIC, program, which increases interactions between clinical pharmacists and hospitalized patients, leading to improved quality of care and patient satisfaction.
+The UF College of Pharmacy is enhancing patient care within UF Health through its Utilizing Pharmacists To Improve Care, or UPTIC, program, which increases interactions between clinical pharmacists and hospitalized patients, leading to improved quality of care and patient satisfaction.
 Expanding its clinical outreach in Florida, the college has an alliance with Shell Point Retirement Community in Fort Myers to provide specialized telehealth medication consultations, focusing on anticoagulation and polypharmacy management.
 Additionally, the MyRx pharmacogenetic testing service demonstrates UF Health’s commitment to personalized medicine by tailoring drug therapy to an individual’s genetic profile.

 Quick-facts

-$41 million in research awards* *According to the American Association of Colleges of Pharmacy most recent data from the federal fiscal year, Oct.
-2022 to Sept.
-2023
+$34.5 million in research awards* *According to the American Association of Colleges of Pharmacy most recent data from the federal fiscal year, Oct.
+2023 to Sept.
+2024

 #3 national ranking in total, federal, and NIH funding

-439 refereed publications in fiscal year 2024
+445 refereed publications in fiscal year 2025

-1,431 online students
+1,257 online students

-6 online M.S. programs
+12 online M.S. concentrations

-15,300 living alumni in all 50 states
+15,800 living alumni in all 50 states

-Last updated October 2024
+Last updated November 2025